wellington/gulp-wt/README.md

 **format:** ``string`` or ``array``

 **description:** Require the given Ruby library before running commands.
-This is used to access Compass plugins without having a project configuration file.
+This is used to access Wt plugins without having a project configuration file.

 #### load_all